maisiejillbt/pinterest_clone/notes.md

     - implement save to board logic ✅
     - connect all already made buttons/elements (mostly)

+- I felt like I actually got a decent amount done, though there is still a ton more to do hopefully there are a lot of retualbe elements in the next few forma I have to build out

+# 11/10/21
+  ### TODO
+  - implememt follow logic and connect follow button
+  - style create board form
+  - style create & update pin forms
+  - make user settings page
+  - add closeout logic to modals
+  - add back button to pin show page

 # Overall todo
 - implement follow logic